ISUgenomics/bioinformatics-workbook/dataAnalysis/Metagenomics/Kraken.md

 ---

 # Kraken 2 tutorial
 Here I will try to see what kind of bacteria and viruses lie within the RNAseq of a clade of nematodes.
-The clade is the Tylenchida, a clade with diverse lifestyles, but most interestingly, lot so parasites.
+The clade is the Tylenchida, a clade with diverse lifestyles, but most interestingly, lots of parasites.

 Kraken has a lot of standardized databases that can be downloaded, though the more species/clades you include, the longer it takes to make the kraken database.